breatheco-de/content/src/content/how-to/how-to-call-a-function-in-javascript.md

 	//You can add more statements here
 }
 ```
-To declare a function, first we need to write the **keyword `function`**,  since this is a Javascript keyword, it must be always written in lowercase (otherwise we will get an error).
+To declare a function, first, we need to write the **keyword `function`**,  since this is a Javascript keyword, it must be always written in lowercase (otherwise we will get an error).
 Next to the keyword, we will write the **function's name**, in this case is **`helloWorld`**, next to the name we have the **parentheses `()`**, where the parameters to be used in the function will be contained (in this case we don't have any parameters but we always need to write both parentheses after the function's name).
 Last but not least, we have the **curly braces `{}`**, where the body or statements of the function will be written.

 If we run the code as it is, nothing will happen since we just declared the function.
 If we want to execute the function we need to call it.
 A simple way to call the previous function is the following: